johnmarktaylor91/torchlens/README.md

 ## Acknowledgments

 The development of Torchlens benefitted greatly from discussions with Nikolaus Kriegeskorte, George Alvarez, Alfredo Canziani, Tal Golan, and the Visual Inference Lab at Columbia University.
+All network visualizations were created with graphviz; logo created with DALL-E 2.

 ## Citing Torchlens